jaywink/ansible-diaspora/README.md

 ## Running your pod

-Once deployed, the pod will be available an running.
+Once deployed, the pod will be available and running.
 That's it!
 A few things to note though.

 * After creating your first account, please see the diaspora* wiki on [how to make yourself an admin](https://wiki.diasporafoundation.org/FAQ_for_pod_maintainers#What_are_roles_and_how_do_I_use_them.3F_.2F_Make_yourself_an_admin_or_assign_moderators).
 The setting `diaspora_yml.configuration.admins.account` should be set to your username to ensure you see the admin panel.
 Rerun role now.
 * Consider setting `diaspora_yml.configuration.settings.enable_registrations` to `false` if you don't want to have other people signing up.
-* If you need to for some reason do some manual stop/start actions to the pod, it is governed by Upstart.
-Log into your server and do the normal `sudo service diaspora stop` etc as per other Ubuntu services.
+* If you need to for some reason do some manual stop/start actions to the pod, it is governed by Upstart or SystemD, depending on your OS version.
+Log into your server and do the normal `sudo service diaspora stop/start/restart` etc as per other Ubuntu services.
 Replace service name with whatever you set in `servicename` variable, if you changed that.

 ## Caveats